mitradranirban/samaano-fonts/README.md

   * Added Monotonic Greek
   * Extended Latin to include panNigerian, Pinyin and DIN91379.
   * Addition of Arrows, Geometric shapes and Mathametical Operators
+#### ????
+2025 - Version 2.400
+  * Extension of Latin to include most African languages.
+  * Extension of Greek to include Polytonic variant.
+  *  Addition of Tamil.

 ####Road Map for Version 3

-* Addition of Tamil, Math,  and Cyrillic
+* Addition of Cyrillic
-* Further extension of Latin to support most African languages.
+* Further extension of Latin to support most Latin Based languages.